...

 With the results of the audit, you can establish quantified objectives.
 This will give you a better chance of achieving them.
 For example, if you’ve estimated that 14% of the waste generated by your company is recycled, you can set yourself a target of 50% by the end of the year.
 Similarly, if you want to make a commitment to your local area, you can set a percentage of local partners with whom you work.

-Are you aiming for certification such as EcoEntreprise ?
-Put your trust in a company that has gone through the same process.
-We can also assist you with B-corp, CSRD or Ecovadis.
+Your goal is to obtain the EcoEntreprise certification?
+Put your trust in a company that has been through the same programme.
+We also support you with the standards B Corpand CSRD and EcoVadis.